doo/scanbot-sdk-example-ionic/README.md

 `ionic cordova prepare ios`

-Open the project `platforms/ios/Scanbot SDK Example Ionic.xcworkspace` in Xcode and check/adjust the following settings:
+Open the workspace `platforms/ios/Scanbot SDK Example Ionic.xcworkspace` in Xcode and adjust the *"Signing"* settings accordingly.
-- *Provisioning* and *Code Signing* - see [Cordova docs](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)
-- Make sure the `ScanbotSDK.framework` was properly added as **Embedded Binary**

 Then build and run the app in Xcode.